kim-jery/learning/cpp/project/web_driver/README.md

 ## Intro

-Little implementation of a web driver specification using C++ and Boost library.
+Little implementation of a [web driver specification](https://www.w3.org/TR/webdriver/) using C++ and Boost library.

-Currently, is only tested with firefox (geckodriver) and the only purpose of this is to apply what's learned.
+Currently, is only tested with firefox (geckodriver) and the only purpose of this little project is to apply what's has been learned.

-BTW should never be used in a serious environment :) It is clearly NOT a full implementation of the WebDriver specification.
+BTW should never be used in a serious environment :) It is clearly NOT a full (serious ?) implementation of the WebDriver specification.

 - No error handling or event report
-- Most of responses from the WebDriver are ignored
+- Most of responses from the web driver are ignored
-- All functionalities are not implemented
+- All functionalities are not implemented (far from it !)
 - ...

 ## Dependencies